Biography

 Berkeley, where he also was employed as a part-time researcher

-until 2016.
+Stanford University.
 His research focuses on the intersection of (i) programming languages and compilers, (ii) real-time and cyber-physical systems, and (iii) probabilistic machine learning.

-David has received a
+David has received the

 Distinguished Artifact Award at ESOP (co-authored 2022), an